-The attacks of September 11 transformed American diplomacy.
+he attacks of September 11 transformed American diplomacy.
 As the War on Terror began, diplomats worked with foreign leaders and the United Nations to build multilateral coalitions.
-Secretary of Defense Donald Rumsfeld declared, "It's a new kind of war.
-It will be political, economic, diplomatic, military."
+Secretary of Defense Donald Rumsfeld declared, It's a new kind of war.
+It will be political, economic, diplomatic, military.

-Following the removal of the Taliban regime in Afghanistan in 2001 and Saddam Hussein in Iraq in 2003, U.S. diplomats worked to help Afghans and Iraqis rebuild and strengthen their political institutions.
-The revelation that American intelligence on Hussein's weapons of mass destruction (WMD) program was wrong devalued U.S. credibility and created challenges for building trust with allies and civilians.
-Still, diplomats remained on the ground in both conflicts, using aid to promote civilian governance, education, and equality.
+Following the removal of the Taliban regime in Afghanistan in 001 and Saddam Hussein in Ira in 003, U.S. diplomats worked to help Afghans and Ira is rebuild and strengthen their political institutions.
+The revelation that American intelligence on Hussein's weapons of mass destruction WMD program was wrong devalued U.S. credibility and created challenges for building trust with allies and civilians.
+Still, diplomats remained on the ground in both conflicts, using aid to promote civilian governance, education, and e uality.

 In addition to its global counterterrorism efforts, the U.S. also employed soft power to fight disease, poverty, and hunger, especially in Africa.
-Accounting for inflation, total U.S. spending on all foreign aid increased from \$21 billion to nearly \$50 billion between 2001 and 2017.
-While Iraq and Afghanistan received a substantial portion of these funds, aid was distributed all over the globe.
-In 2003, President George W. Bush announced the President's Emergency Plan for AIDS Relief (PEPFAR), a \$15 billion commitment to fight the disease.
+Accounting for inflation, total U.S. spending on all foreign aid increased from 1 billion to nearly 50 billion between 001 and 017.
+While Ira and Afghanistan received a substantial portion of these funds, aid was distributed all over the globe.
+In 003, President George W. Bush announced the President's Emergency Plan for AIDS Relief PEPFAR, a 15 billion commitment to fight the disease.
 The U.S. also worked to contain other international threats.
 Diplomats sought to curb Russian aggression in Georgia and Ukraine, as well as North Korean missile testing and human rights abuses.

 The State Department embarked upon several internal transformations itself.
-In 2006, Secretary Condoleezza Rice instituted the Transformational Diplomacy program, restructuring the department by emphasizing regional initiatives and moving diplomats to where they were most needed.
-Later, Secretary Hillary Rodham Clinton initiated the Quadrennial Diplomacy and Development Review (QDDR)-a practice continued by Secretary John Kerry.
+In 006, Secretary Condoleezza Rice instituted the Transformational Diplomacy program, restructuring the department by emphasizing regional initiatives and moving diplomats to where they were most needed.
+Later, Secretary Hillary Rodham Clinton initiated the uadrennial Diplomacy and Development Review DDR a practice continued by Secretary John Kerry.
 Both Secretary Clinton and Secretary Kerry prioritized civilian leadership in addressing security, human rights, and climate change.